Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes Peninsula

 Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes PeninsulaTjörneslögin sequence by the river Hallbjarnarstaðaá

-Here on the Tjörnes peninsula, you can just walk straight to the fossils and touch them.
-The slope is completely made up of densely packed fossil shells.
+Here on the Tjörnes peninsula, you can walk straight to the fossils and touch them.
+The slope is entirely composed of densely packed fossil shells.

-Geology students from the University of Iceland and from around the world come to this place to study fossils.
+Geology students from the University of Iceland and around the world come here to study fossils.
 Due to the interaction of fire and ice (lava and glaciers), nowhere else in the world can one find an equal to the strata at Tjörnes.

-We have some preserved areas in Reykjavík with sedimentary strata, like Fossvogslögin, but nowhere else in Iceland have I seen anything like the fossils Tjörneslögin layers.
+We have some preserved areas in Reykjavík with sedimentary strata, such as Fossvogslögin, but I have seen nothing like the fossils in the Tjörneslögin layers elsewhere in Iceland.

 Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes PeninsulaTjörnes fossils